Berlin Chair: Cover versions

 Australian band Kisschasy did a cover version of "Berlin Chair" for their 2007 single release of "Opinions Won't Keep You Warm At Night".
 Australian Band SMUDGE did a rendition for their 1994 Single "The Outdoor Type".
 The song has been performed by Holly Throsby on Triple J's Like a Version segments; while Kevin Mitchell, performing as Bob Evans, covered it with You Am I on one of the band's Live at the Wireless sets.
 Paul Dempsey included his version on "Shotgun Karaoke" EP, released in 2013.

 Appearances in other media

-The song was featured in the Australian drama series Upright (2019) during season's 1 episode 5.
+The song's lyrics featured in the storyline of the Australian drama series Upright (2019) during season's 1 episode 5.
 The appearance references a common misunderstanding of the lyrics to "Berlin Chair".
 In the episode, a character listens to "Berlin Chair" while driving a car, and repeatedly skips the song backwards, as she tries to decipher a word in the song's chorus.
 The character initially thinks that the lyrics are "If you wait, I'll give all my eggs to you", before later realising that Rogers in fact sings "I'll give all my aches to you".

 The track was used in the PC game Quarantine (1994), which had a soundtrack exclusively featuring songs by Australian alternative bands.